hsnuhayato/docker-org-export/README.md

 installation
 ------------
+docker pull  hsnuhayato/org-exporter

-Download `docker-org-export` script and add it to your PATH.
+Download `docker-org-export` and `docker-org-export-pdf` script and add it to your PATH.

 running
 -------